Beinghash/Basic-Numpy/README.md

-Here's a description you can use for your GitHub README file to describe the "Basic NumPy" notes in your "Data Analysis" series:

----

 # Data Analysis Series: Basic NumPy

 This section of the "Data Analysis" series focuses on introducing **NumPy**, a fundamental library for numerical computing in Python.
 NumPy provides powerful tools for handling arrays and matrices, along with a wide range of mathematical and statistical operations.
 The following topics will guide you through the core concepts and functionalities of NumPy to enhance your data analysis skills.